This post may contain affiliate links. See our affiliate disclaimer here.

 Frequently Asked Questions

-How often should RV water heater be cleaned?
+How often should an RV water heater be cleaned?

 RV water heaters require annual cleaning and servicing.
 Clean and drain your RV water heater and the end of every camping season before winterizing your RV.
 For Suburban water heaters, the anode rod should also be replaced annually.